27escape/App-Basis-ConvertText2/README.md

 template: coverpage
 version: 2

+This document may not be easily readable in this form, try [pdf](docs/README.pdf) or [HTML](docs/README.html) as alternatives.
+These have been generated from this file and the software provided by this distribution.

 This is a perl module and a script that makes use of %TITLE%

 Markup is my version of [markdown] with extra fenced code-blocks to allow the